A+

 An Overview of Cost of Living in Port St. John, FL

-The cost of living in Port St. John closely mirrors the national average in comparison to other cities nationwide.
-Essential items such as groceries, goods and services, health care and utilities are priced at a level consistent with similar urban areas.
-This means that residents of Port St. John can anticipate that their daily expenses will remain reasonably in line with those of an average city, contributing to a manageable cost of living.
+The cost of living in Port St. John aligns closely with the national average when compared to other cities across the nation.
+Everyday essentials such as groceries, household expenses, health care and utility bills are priced at a level consistent with the average in similar urban areas.
+Port St. John residents can anticipate that their daily expenses won't be significantly higher than those in an average city, ensuring that the cost of living remains manageable.

 Is Port St. John Affordable?

 Is Port St. John affordable?
 This is a pivotal question, especially when mulling over a move, as affordability carries substantial weight in your decision-making process.
 Factors such as the cost of living index (discussed earlier), housing expenses and income levels all contribute to a location's affordability.
-For instance, in Port St. John, the median home price is 1.8% lower than the national average and monthly rent prices are 25.3% higher than the typical rates.
-Additionally, the median income levels play a role in affordability, with Port St. John boasting a median household income of $66,948, 21% higher than the national average.
+For instance, in Port St. John, the median home price is 1.9% higher than the national average and monthly rent prices are 22.4% higher than the typical rates.
+Additionally, the median income levels play a role in affordability, with Port St. John boasting a median household income of $101,434, 24.7% higher than the national average.

 What Factors can Influence the Cost of Living in Port St. John?